HaibaoM55/CSSFUCK/readme.md

 ## Version: 0.1

-CSSFuck is an esoteric language to css made to fuck your brain even more.
+CSSFuck is an esoteric language that compiles to css.

 By [@HaibaoM55](https://github.com/HaibaoM55)